 Philadelphia, PA: the Pennsylvania Horticultural Society (PHS)

 In Philadelphia, the Pennsylvania Horticultural Society (PHS) started the LandCare program to clean and green vacant lots.
 Over 12,000 parcels containing 16 million square feet of vacant land have been cleaned up thus far.
 The contours of the program are simple: debris is removed, grass and trees are planted, and a basic fence is added.
 PHS contracts with landscape businesses, including minority-owned companies and community organizations, to regularly maintain the lots.
-The results are extraordinary: a 29 percent reduction in gun violence in neighborhoods below the poverty line, as well as a 13 percent reduction in crime overall and a 22 percent reduction in burglary.15Branas CC, South E, Kondo MC, Hohl BC, Bourgois P, Wiebe DJ, MacDonald JM.
+A 2018 randomized control trial of lot restoration in Philadelphia found significant reductions in crime and gun assaults (-9.2% and -5.8%, respectively) over a three year period, without displacing crime.
+Simply cleaning (rather than greening) vacant lots in neighborhoods below the poverty line yielded the most dramatic reductions in crime and gun assaults (-13.3%and 29.1%, respectively).15Branas CC, South E, Kondo MC, Hohl BC, Bourgois P, Wiebe DJ, MacDonald JM.
 Citywide cluster randomized trial to restore blighted vacant land and its effects on violence, crime, and fear.
 Proceedings of the National Academy of Sciences.
 2018; 115(12): 2946–2951.

 Individuals who live near the treated lots use outside spaces more for relaxing and socializing and report fewer safety concerns.16Ibid.
 The city’s support has been essential.
 The city provides all of the funding for the program, and City Council members recommend lots for cleaning and build support for the program in their communities.17Philadelphia Horticultural Society LandCare FAQs. https://bit.ly/2IayezA.